 The Smart Commuting project collected and evaluated empirical data in the three case districts: Basel-Stadt, Growth Corridor Finland and Korneuburg.
 From these regions, we regard Basel as the most successful in promoting sustainable commuting.
-For this reason, a more detailed analysis of the Basel data made by our sustainability experts in ZHAW and these results are now presented as best practice case from our data.
+For this reason, a more detailed analysis of the Basel data was made by our sustainability experts in ZHAW and these results are now presented as best practice case from our data.

 Mobility behaviour of commuters